 • Self Certification - Builder/Trade

-Queensland Landscaper Licensing Overview
+Landscaper Licensing in Queensland

 Queensland Building and Construction Commission is Queensland's principal regulator for the building and construction industry, responsible for licensing all landscapers who perform regulated work in the state.
 The QBCC issues and renews licences, sets minimum requirements for licensees, investigates complaints, and takes disciplinary action against non-compliant operators.